GlobalBatchMgr Class

 Default Value: ""

-This is the date the certificate expires.
+The date on which the certificate expires.
 After this date, the certificate will no longer be valid.
+The date is localized to the system's time zone.
 The following example illustrates the format of an encoded date:

 23-Jan-2001 15:00:00.